okaynils/nils.me/data/blog/ml-resources.md

 - [An even more annotated Transformer](https://pi-tau.github.io/posts/transformer/): Amazing post on how Transformer Architectures work.
 - [LLM Visualization](https://bbycroft.net/llm): An amazing 3D map of the GPT architectures, its subcomponents and how everything is connected together.
 - [The Novice's LLM Training Guide](https://rentry.co/llm-training): Contains everything you need to know to train an LLM.
+- [Yannic Kilcher](https://www.youtube.com/@YannicKilcher): Yannic Kilcher posts videos on some larger and hot SOTA papers around every 2 weeks and it's a joy watching those to stay up to date.
+- [Deep Learning: An MIT Press book](https://www.deeplearningbook.org/): This is also an MIT release which goes in depth on the math used in deep learning.
+I really like this one because it tries to be straightforward and on point, little to no noise.

 > Finally, just looking at these resources won't be enough.
 Build stuff, break things and learn.